 Although we have obtained full ownership in Meidiya Investment Co.
-Ltd. or Meidiya Investment, and its subsidiaries, in January 2015, the organizational restructuring is still an ongoing process and we have relied and expect to continue to rely on contractual arrangements with our PRC consolidated affiliated entities and individual shareholders to operate part of our business in China.
+Ltd., and its subsidiaries, the organizational restructuring is still an ongoing process and we have relied and expect to continue to rely on contractual arrangements with our PRC consolidated affiliated entities and individual shareholders to operate part of our business in China.
 For a description of these contractual arrangements, see "Item 4.
 Information on the Company - C.Organizational Structure."
 These contractual arrangements may not be as effective in providing us with control over our consolidated affiliated entities as direct ownership.